mbnarayn/KnowledgeBase/Azure Knowledge Base.md

 Azure Sentinel (SIEM and SOAR) sits outside of the Azure Monitor suite of products but it requires a Log Analytics Workspace.
 Sentinel works in tandem with a Log Analytics Workspace, it has a focus on security and provides intelligent security analytics using Microsoft machine learning to effectively detect threats and automate threat response with built in orchestration and automation playbooks.

+***
+## Recommendations for Log Analytics Workspaces and Applications Insights

+Recommendations

+- Create separate Log Analytics Workspaces (LAW) per environment, one for each environment, Blue, Green, Dev and Test.

+- Share the Log Analytics Workspace within each environment amongst App Insights and other resources that support logging to a LAW.

+- Create separate App Insights for development, test, and release versions, and for independent applications.
+Only use a single App Insight for all the App Services if they part of a single business system.

+- Multiple App Insights (in the event of multiple of App Services running with the same environment but not part of a single business system) within the same environment can share a LAW.

+- Enable Azure Sentinel on all LAWs.

+- Create Azure Storage Account for diagnostics per environment, one for each environment, Blue, Green, Dev and Test.

+- Create a Key Vault per environment, one for each environment, Blue, Green, Dev and Test.